Investing in UX research

 2. Get in the loop early on

-Tying your work to the organization's strategic issues is the key to driving not only value but the perception of value.
+You should prioritize your research questions to align with your organization's strategic goals.
+Tying your work to the organization's overall direction is the key to driving not only value but the perception of value.
 Getting into the loop early and armed with new ideas and initiatives can help guide the direction.
 This can mean partnering with whichever part of the organization that's doing strategic planning.
 Maybe there's a strategy group, or perhaps it's the product managers or the marketing team.

 Share information with the right teams at the right time, ideally as early as possible.
 During the formative stage of planning, it's much easier to influence at this time.
 You can also ensure that the business is going in the right direction from the start rather than struggling to make corrections later.